mgoldcoin/mgold/en/technical-details/waves-contracts-language-description/creating-and-deploying-a-script-manually.md

 The idea of a **Smart Account** is the following:

-Before the transaction is submitted for inclusion in the next block, the account checks if the transaction meets certain requirements, defined in a **script**.
+Before the transaction is submitted to be included in the next block, the account checks if the transaction meets certain requirements, defined in a **script**.
 The **script** is attached to the account so the account can validate every transaction before confirming it.

 In this example, we're going to create and deploy a simple 2 of 2 MultiSig example without using neither `Waves Client libraries` nor `API libraries`.